 A two-stage internal review process is in place at McMaster to help identify the strongest applications and to select the most competitive candidates in each research mandate of CIHR, NSERC and SSHRC.

-- Tuesday, November 1, 2022 (8:00 pm Eastern Time) Vanier Deadline McMaster must forward their selected nominations to the Vanier CGS program
+• Wednesday, November 1, 2023 (8:00 pm Eastern Time) Vanier Deadline McMaster must forward their selected nominations to the Vanier CGS program.

-You will find complete application instructions in the Fall 2022 Vanier Application Process document.
+You will find complete application instructions in the Fall 2023 Vanier Application Process document, located in the Vanier Quick Forms section on the righthand side of this webpage.

 McMaster Quotas*